Ecumenical Church of St Thomas the Apostle, Simpson, Bucks:

 Notes added 2022 – 2023

-Welcome to the Church of St Thomas and 790 years of recorded church history.
+Welcome to the Church of St Thomas and nearly 800 years of recorded church history.

 It is not known whether a church or chapel existed here in Anglo-Saxon, Anglo-Danish or Norman times.
 Although the Domesday Book of 1086 (reign of William I) lists two manors at “Sevinstone/Suivinestone” (Simpson) in Seckloe Hundred, it does not mention a church or priest here!
 The records of the Diocese of Lincoln mention, that in 1231, during the reign of Henry III, Philip de Lemington was presented as Rector of the church by Geoffrey de Cauz, Lord of the Manor.